Europe East ATLAS of Plucked Instruments

 tamburas

-East Europe has quite a few long neck lutes; a lot of them called tambura.
-Originally they are based on instruments like the Turkish saz, or the Albanian cifteli or the sargija.
-The body was pear shaped, but slowly on the guitar shape is getting more popular.
+East Europe has quite a few long neck lutes; a lot of them called tambura (or tamboura).
+Originally they are based on instruments like the Turkish saz, or the Albanian cifteli or the sargija (see for those : Europe South).
+The body used to be pear-shaped, but slowly the guitar-shape is getting more popular.

 They exist in several versions :

-- 2 courses tuned with the Farkaš system (both courses the same)
+- 2 courses tuned with the Farkaš system (both courses the same pitch)

 - 3 courses tuned with the Jancovic system